 If you use Adobe Illustrator and prefer to work in 2D to create your box design, we recommend using a dieline template.
-Request your free template on our dieline request page.
+You can request your free template on our dieline request page.

-The dieline template you receive from us has three important color-coded indicators (these colors are subject to change in order to contrast with your artwork):
+The dieline template you receive from us has three important color-coded guide lines (these colors are subject to change in order to contrast with your artwork):

 - Green lines are bleed lines.
 Any art (such as your background color) that should print all the way to the edge of the material should extend at least to these lines.
 It's okay if it extends beyond them, because nothing past the green line will print.

 - Black lines are cut lines.
 Important artwork (especially text) should be placed at least 1/8" (.125") from all cut lines, as boxes can shift slightly during the cutting process.
 Keeping artwork away from these edges ensures that it won't accidentally be cropped during Production.

 - Red lines are fold or crease lines.
 Important artwork components (especially text) should be placed at least 1/8" (.125") from crease lines.
 Maintaining this distance from these lines ensures that it won't unintentionally end up on a fold line after Production.

 *Please note: Dielines will not print onto final artwork, they are for design reference and production purposes.

 Please review your dieline artwork file against the following checklist to ensure it is set up correctly:

 - Files should be in CMYK mode only, not RGB.
 Click here for more information on color codes.